gluzangi/polymath-web-app-iac/README.md

 cd ~/nomad-scripts
 ```

-6. Deploy a set of existing microservices using Nomad in AWS staging env:
+6. Deploy a set of microservices (The WebApp) by using Nomad in AWS staging env:

 - POSTGRESQL DEPLOYMENT:
 ```bash